fieldtrip/website/tutorial/epilepsy.md

 Because of the importance to clinical work of visually screening data and marking spikes, we have also incorporated here (with brief instructions) the use of [AnyWave software](http://meg.univ-amu.fr/wiki/AnyWave), an open-source package for visualizing MEG and EEG data which lends itself well to the interpretation of the outputs from this analysis.

-Since there are some small differences in the parameters for the beamformer analysis depending for CTF or Neuromag data, the analyses for each data type are presented here separately.
+Since there are some small differences in the parameters for the beamformer analysis depending for CTF or Neuromag data, the analyzes for each data type are presented here separately.

-For all cases, MEG data were recorded at [Aston Brain Centre](http://www.aston.ac.uk/lhs/research/centres-facilities/brain-centre/) (ABC) using both a 275-channel CTF system and using a Neuromag 306-channel system.
-This case report and the data are kindly provided by Professor [Stefano Seri](<https://research.aston.ac.uk/portal/en/persons/stefano-seri(448f2383-5cc6-48b7-ae19-f599c6e69c58).html>).
-The data has been clinically analyzed by the staff of ABC using the software accompanying the MEG system.
-The FieldTrip analysis demonstrated here is only for educational purposes.

 ## Case 1